Julia Campbell (journalist): Death

-On April 18, 2007, Campbell's body was found in a shallow grave near the village of Batad in Ifugao Province.
-A search party of Philippine army soldiers noticed her feet sticking out of a mound of fresh earth in a creek near the remote village.
+On April 18, 2007, Campbell's body was found in a shallow grave near the village of Batad in Banaue, Ifugao Province.
+A search party of Philippine Army soldiers noticed her feet sticking out of a mound of fresh earth in a creek near the remote village.
+At the time of her death, she had been hiking to the area's rice terraces.

 Juan Duntugan confessed to Campbell's death, claiming that it was not premeditated.
 He stated that he had just finished fighting with his neighbor when Campbell bumped into him, making him drop what he was carrying.
 In his anger, he hit Campbell with a rock.

 In a controversial statement made during the April 20 broadcast of a local news program, Philippine Justice Secretary Raul Gonzalez stated that Campbell herself was partially to blame, that she was "a little irresponsible", that "if she was not alone, it would not have happened.", and that she was "careless".

 Duntugan was found guilty of murder ("treachery and use of superior strength" being two of the aggravating circumstances) and sentenced to 40 years imprisonment (reclusion perpetua) without parole.
 Campbell's elder sister and her American friends were present on June 30, 2008, when Judge Ester Piscoso-Flor ordered Duntugan to pay Campbell's family P 39.67 million ($889,000) in damages, including her funeral expenses.